What is a Blepharospasm?

 Although repeated botulinum toxin injections are the mainstay of treatment for most patients, other ancillary interventions can help.
 These vary in usefulness among different people, but generally include adding FL-41 Tint for eyeglasses, wearing a headband or hat, treating any dry eye, allergies, or blepharitis to avoid triggers, and practicing meditation.
 Patients often report small lifestyle changes that help them in the quarterly newsletter of the Blepharospasm Research Foundation (see BEBRF.org) and the Foundation is also a great resource for support groups, meetings, and research programs in Denver and around the US.

 Rarely, botulinum toxin stops working well after years of treatment and a dosage increase is necessary.
 Even more rarely, the increased dosage doesn’t work and surgery is considered to permanently weaken the eyelid closing muscles.
 The surgery is performed in a similar manner to standard eyelid lifting operations under “twilight” sedation in an outpatient surgery center.
-Dr. Fante can explain the details to you if you ever become a candidate.
+Dr. Fante or Dr. Goecks can explain the details to you if you ever become a candidate.

 Related Disorders to Blepharospasm